aigents/aigents-java/doc/aigents_server.md

-# Aigents Server requirements configuration, operation and API use
+# Aigents® Server requirements configuration, operation and API use

 ![https://aigents.com/](https://aigents.com/img/aigents_wrench.png)

 The following describes configuration and operation of Aigents server as a console application or a server deamon (so called “Aigents Farm”) with no user interface.

-## Aigents Requirements
+## Aigents® Requirements

 Aigents Server can be installed on any Java-friendly operating environment fulfilling the following requirements.